tomfran/LSM-Tree/README.md

 ## Benchmarks

-I am using [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to run benchmarks.
+I am using [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to run benchmarks, the results are obtained on a MacBook Pro (16-inch, 2021) with an M1 Pro processor and 16 GB of RAM.

 ### SSTable